Close Menu

 Facebook Twitter Pinterest Copy Link

 Planning a trip to the Himalayan Kingdom?
-Reaching Bhutan is easier than you might think, although it does require some planning.
+I researched extensively before my first visit, and reaching Bhutan is easier than you might think with proper planning.

-This small mountainous country, situated between Tibet and India, offers travelers a chance to experience Buddhist culture, ancient temples, and breathtaking mountain views.
+This small mountainous country between Tibet and India offers travelers a chance to experience Buddhist culture, ancient temples, and breathtaking mountain views.

 How to get to Bhutan starts with understanding one key fact: Paro International Airport is your only way in by air.
-Only a handful of airlines fly there from select gateway cities like Bangkok, Kathmandu, Singapore, New Delhi, and Dubai.
+Only a handful of airlines fly there from select gateway cities.

 Getting to Bhutan: Your Entry Options